 Contrast Absurdly High Level Cap

 - Super Mario RPG has a level cap of 30.
-You're likely to hit it with all five playable characters just before you reach the Final Boss, even if you don't do any level grinding.
+If you make a habit of taking out every enemy you see as you travel, you're likely to hit it with all five playable characters just before you reach the Final Boss, even if you purposely don't go back and do any level grinding.

 - Likewise its Spiritual Successor, the first Paper Mario.
 The level cap is 27, which is easily reachable by endgame even considering the fact that most enemies give out fewer Star Points the higher your level is.